annie-kuo/homework-schedule-maker/README.md

 # homework-schedule-maker
-Program that creates a homework schedule to maximize the cumulative grade
+This is a greedy algorithm that creates a homework schedule to maximize a student's cumulative grade according to the homework weight, deadline, late penalty policy, and completion time.